mendix/cf-mendix-buildpack/README.md

 ### Configuring admin password

 The first push generates a new app.
-In order to login to your application as admin you can set the password.
+In order to login to your application as admin you can set the password using the `ADMIN_PASSWORD` environment variable.
 Keep in mind that the admin password should comply with the policy you have set in the Modeler.

     cf set-env <YOUR_APP> ADMIN_PASSWORD "<YOURSECRETPASSWORD>"